sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-connection.rst

          :width: 60%

-.. note:: Make sure that **Subnet Ids and Security Group Ids** created in the previous steps are used here and that they allow access from the ecs or ec2 instance where the Fire Insights application is running.
+.. note:: Make sure that **Subnet Ids and Security Group Ids** created in the previous steps are used here and that they allow access from the ecs or ec2 instance where the Sparkflows application is running.

 Step 5 : Submit Job on Amazon EMR Serverless
 =========